bigbluebutton/bigbluebutton/docs/docs/new-features.md

 #### Dark theme

 BigBlueButton supports dark theme.
-To enable it just navigate to the Settings.
+To enable it just navigate to the Settings and enabled Dark mode.

 ![The toggle for dark theme is located in the main settings panel](/img/26-dark-theme-setting.png)